-18.2 Modules and Performance
+18.3 Modules and Performance

 The module system aids optimization by helping to ensure that identifiers have the usual bindings.
 That is, the + provided by racket/base can be recognized by the compiler and inlined, which is especially important for JIT-compiled code.
-In contrast, in a traditional interactive Racket system, the top-level + binding might be redefined, so the compiler cannot assume a fixed + binding (unless special flags or declarations act as a poor-man's module system to indicate otherwise).
+In contrast, in a traditional interactive Scheme system, the top-level + binding might be redefined, so the compiler cannot assume a fixed + binding (unless special flags or declarations are used to compensate for the lack of a module system).